fyerra1/README_Generator/README.md

   ## Installation

-  With terminal open, run command npm i to install the necessary dependencies.
-Then run command node index.js to initiate application.
+  With the terminal open, run command npm i to install the necessary dependencies.
+Then, run comman node index.js to initiate application.

   ## Usage

-  You only need to answer prompts
+  You only need to answer the prompts.

   ## Contribution